-TEMPORARY PRINCIPAL / VICE PRINCIPAL LEAVE ARTICLE G.9
+ARTICLE G.9 TEMPORARY PRINCIPAL / VICE-PRINCIPAL LEAVE

-- 1. A teacher shall be granted leave upon request to accept a position if the teacher is: - Replacing a Principal or Vice-Principal in the school district who is on leave or has a. departed unexpectedly; and, - b.
-Their appointment as Principal or Vice-Principal does not extend past a period of one (1) year (12 months). - 2.
-Upon return from leave, the employee shall be assigned to the same position or, when the position is no longer available, a similar position. - The vacated teaching position will be posted as a temporary position during this period.
-3. - 4.
-Where there are extenuating personal circumstances that extend the leave of the Principal or Vice - Principal, the vacated teaching position may be posted as temporary for an additional year (12 months).
+- 1. A teacher shall be granted leave upon request to accept a position if the teacher is: - a. replacing a Principal or Vice-Principal in the school district who is on leave or has departed unexpectedly; and, - b. their appointment as Principal or Vice-Principal does not extend past a period of one (1) year (12 months). - 2.
+Upon return from leave, the employee shall be assigned to the same position or, when the position is no longer available, a similar position.

-- 5. Teachers granted leave in accordance with this Article who have a right to return to their former teaching position will not be assigned or assume the following duties: - a.
-Teacher Evaluation - b.
-Teacher Discipline - 6.
-Should a leave described above extend beyond what is set out in paragraphs 1, 3 and 4, the individual's former teaching position will no longer be held through a temporary posting and will be filled on a continuing basis, unless a mutually agreed to extension to the leave with a right of return to a specific position is provided for in the local collective agreement or otherwise agreed to between the parties.
+- 3. The vacated teaching position will be posted as a temporary position during this period. - 4.
+Where there are extenuating personal circumstances that extend the leave of the Principal or Vice-Principal, the vacated teaching position may be posted as temporary for an additional year (12 months). - 5.
+Teachers granted leave in accordance with this Article who have a right to return to their former teaching position will not be assigned or assume the following duties: - Teacher Evaluation a. - Teacher Discipline b. - 6.
+Should a leave described above extend beyond what is set out in paragraphs 1, 3 and 4, the individual's former teaching position will no longer be held through a temporary posting and will be filled on a continuing basis, unless a mutually agreed to extension to the leave with a right of return to a specific position is provided for in the local Collective Agreement or otherwise agreed to between the parties.